 Appraisers licensed as “Residential” or “Certified Residential” Real Estate Appraisers are categorized as “Appraisers”.
 Certified General Real Estate Appraisers with less than 2,000 hours of appraisal experience specific to eminent domain will qualify as an “Appraiser” on VDOT’s approved appraiser panel.
 In addition, the appraiser must have seven (7) hours of continuing education specific to eminent domain before the first assignment or within six (6) months of application to VDOT’s approved appraiser panel, whichever is first.

 Must be licensed as a “Certified General” Real Estate Appraiser.
 Also, they must have more than 2,000 hours of appraisal experience specific to eminent domain.
 In addition, the appraiser must have a minimum of twenty-eight hours of continuing education specific to eminent domain appraisal.

 Requirements are the same as Senior Appraiser.
 In addition, the Review Appraiser must have demonstrated at least two years of commercial real estate appraisal review experience and have experience testifying as an expert witness.

 Firms or individuals interested in being considered must reply with three (3) copies of qualifications.
-Qualifications and requirements for application are outlined in the prequalification questionnaire located under Consulting Services on the web at www.virginiadot.org/business/row-default.asp .
+Qualifications and requirements for application are outlined in the prequalification questionnaire located at the link below.

-Replies should be sent to Vicki B. Campbell, Consultant Contracting Manager, 1401 E. Broad Street, Richmond, Virginia 23219.
+Replies should be sent to Vicki B. Patrick, Administrative and Consultant Contracting Manager, 1401 E. Broad Street, Richmond, Virginia 23219.
 A copy of the prequalification package and additional information may be obtained by telephoning the Consultant Contracting office at 804-786-2910.